Skip to navigation menu Skip to content

 It is caused by pressure on the bones of the skull before or after birth.
 This usually happens because of the way a baby likes to lie in their first few months of life.

-By itself, a flat spot on a young baby’s head is generally not a concern.
-Your child’s doctor or nurse practitioner will check to see if there is a problem.
+Flat spots in a young baby’s head are common.
+By itself, a flat spot is generally not a concern.
+Your child’s doctor or will check to see if there is a problem and if your baby needs treatment.

 The condition also is called deformational plagiocephaly.